 - In the past 50 years, the semi-arid areas of East Africa have warmed at a rate five times greater than the rate observed during the last century. - This warming trend is set to continue, with the number of very hot days each year projected to almost double by 2045. - Projections for rainfall are much more uncertain, and more research needs to be undertaken to understand these trends.
 However, there are likely to be large increases in wet extremes in the future.

-What are the expected impacts of future climate on semi-arid areas?
+What are the expected or potential impacts of climate change on semi-arid areas?